honeycombio/refinery/config.md

 ParentNames is the list of field names to use for the parent ID.

-The list of field names to use for the parent ID.
 The first field in the list that is present in an event will be used as the parent ID.
-A trace without a parent_id is assumed to be a root span.
+A trace without a `parent_id` is assumed to be a root span.

 - Eligible for live reload.
 - Type: `stringarray`